Skip to content

 The olfactory environment to train the agent with.

-The olfactory threshold.
+The olfactory thresholds.
 If an odor cue above this threshold is detected, the agent detects it, else it does not.

 actions : dict or np.ndarray, optional